mui/mui-x/docs/src/pages/components/data-grid/getting-started/migration-v4.md

   ```

 - The constants referring to the column types were removed
-  Their value can be hardcoded.
+  Their values can be hardcoded.

   ```diff
   -const isColumnString = column.type === GRID_STRING_COLUMN_TYPE;